hajoura89/TicTacToe/README.md

 ### Against the Computer

 1. Launch the game.
-2. Select the "1 player (AI)" option from the main menu.
+2. Select the "Againt AI player" option from the main menu.
 3. Choose whether you want to play as X (first) or O (second).
 4. Enjoy the game and challenge the computer!

 ### Two-Player Mode

 1. Launch the game.
-2. Select the "2 players" option from the main menu.
+2. Select the "Two players" option from the main menu.
 3. Take turns with a friend to make moves on the board.
 4. The game will automatically detect the winner or declare a draw.